ruuda/convector/readme.md

 About the code
 --------------

-Many structs represent eight instances at once, for SIMD.
+Many structs represent eight instances at once for SIMD.
 In that case the name has been prefixed with `M` (for “multi”).
 The single-instance struct types have the prefix `S` instead (for “single”).

-The most interesting stuff is in `src/triangle.rs`, `src/material.rs`, and `src/renderer.rs`, and `src/renderer.rs`.
+The most interesting stuff is in `src/triangle.rs`, `src/material.rs`, and `src/renderer.rs`, and `src/bvh.rs`.
 Shaders are in `src/gpu`.

 License
 -------